This video was produced in 2020. For the latest treatment options, speak with your doctor.

 What is the STK11 mutation?

-Errors in the STK11 gene are one type of lung cancer biomarker.
-Mutations in the STK11 gene (also called LKB1) inactivate the STK11 protein.
+Errors in the STK11 gene are one type of lung cancer biomarker that doctors look for when diagnosing and treating lung cancer.
+Where there is a mutation in the STK11 gene (also called LKB1), the STK11 protein inactivates and stops working properly.
 This leads to uncontrolled cell growth, which can cause cancer.

 Who is most likely to have a STK11 mutation?

-In general, the STK11 mutation is more common in adenocarcinoma non-small cell lung cancer (NSCLC) patients with a smoking history, though they can exist in any patient.
-It is often, but not always, present with a KRAS mutation.
-STK11 mutations are present in about 10% of patients with lung adenocarcinoma NSCLC.
+In general, the STK11 mutation is more common in patients with adenocarcinoma non-small cell lung cancer (NSCLC) who have a smoking history.
+However, they can exist in any patient, regardless of smoking status.
+It is often, but not always, found alongside another mutation called KRAS.
+STK11 is the third most frequently mutated gene in NSCLC (10% overall; 20% in lung adenocarcinoma).

 How do you know if you have a STK11 mutation?

 There are several ways to detect STK11 mutations.
-The best way is through comprehensive next-generation sequencing (NGS).
+The best way is through comprehensive next-generation sequencing (NGS), also known as comprehensive biomarker testing.
 NGS testing places tumor tissue that has been gathered from a biopsy into a machine that looks for many possible biomarkers at one time.
-There may be some situations where a patient can’t undergo the biopsy needed to perform NGS, so a liquid biopsy is recommended instead.
+In some situations, a patient may not be able to have the biopsy needed to perform NGS testing, so a liquid biopsy may be recommended instead.
 A liquid biopsy can look for certain biomarkers in a patient’s blood.
 Talk to your doctor to make sure one of these tests was performed.

 Learn more about the different types of biomarker tests.